 1. Personal Protection

 This one is an obvious one to begin with for any employee who spends his or her day operating machinery.
-Safety glasses, safety boots, safety gloves, and even a safety net depending on your type of work, can all be easily overlooked in the throes of getting the job done.
+Safety glasses, safety boots, safety gloves, and even a safety net or confined space breathing equipment depending on your type of work, can all be easily overlooked in the throes of getting the job done.
 Whatever it is you are required to wear to stay safe, make sure you keep it to hand in a dedicated storage area – easy access to protection equipment will significantly increase your chances of keeping safe, no matter how many times you must take it off and put it back on again between tasks.

 2. Machine Guards and Training